+Home Museum Wanted Specs Previous Next

 Commodore (Casio) AL-1000 Programmable Calculator

 The Commodore AL-1000 is a truly amazing and interesting machine for its time.
-It's definitely an extension of the architecture of the earlier Casio 101E (also marketed by Commodore as the Commodore 500E.), but with additional memory through use of a magnetic core memory, addition of a square root function, and most notably, the implementation of a rudimentary programming capability.
-Casio claims that the AL-1000 was the world's first programmable electronic calculator, a claim that is clearly not valid, but the Al-1000 is certainly among the earliest stored program programmable calculators.
-Mathatronics, Inc. and their Mathatron calculators (circa late 1964) lay legitimate claim to the title of the world's first stored-program programmable electronic desktop calculator, almost three full years before the AL-1000 was introduced in Japan in October of 1967.
+It's definitely an extension of the architecture of the earlier Casio 101E (also marketed by Commodore as the Commodore 500E.), though substituting magnetic core memory for the discrete transistor flip flops of the earlier calculator.
+The AL-1000 also provides a single-key square root function as well as a rudimentary programming capability.
+Casio claims that the AL-1000 was the world's first programmable electronic calculator, a claim that is definitely incorrect, though it is among the earliest stored program programmable calculators.
+Mathatronics, Inc. and their Mathatron calculators (circa late 1964) lay legitimate claim to the title of the world's first stored-program programmable electronic desktop calculator, debuting nearly three years before the AL-1000 was introduced in Japan in October of 1967.

-If you are confused by the references to Casio, it is understandable.
-The credit for the design of the AL-1000 doesn't belong to Commodore.
-Commodore had license to purchase the calculators from Casio without serial number tags or Casio badges and put on their own badging, and sell the calculator in North America under the Commodore label.
+If you are confused by the references to Casio above, it is understandable.
+The credit for the design and manufacture of the exhibited AL-1000 does not belong to Commodore.
+Commodore had license to import completed AL-1000 calculators from Casio and apply their own badging, and sell the calculators in North America under the Commodore name.
 The design and construction of the AL-1000 was performed entirely by Casio in Japan.
-Commodore simply imported the machines, placed Commodore identification badging on them, and marketed, sold and provided service for the AL-1000 as if it were their own.
+Commodore simply imported the machines, placed Commodore identification badging on them, and marketed, sold and provided service for the AL-1000 in North American as if it were their own machine.

 Casio AL-1000S w/Adler I/O typewriter

-Casio produced an enhanced version of the AL-1000, designated the AL-1000S, that added an interface to a modified external electric typewriter, allowing full operation of the calculator from the typewriter, as well as providing printed output for all calculations performed by the machine.
+Casio produced an enhanced version of the AL-1000, designated the AL-1000S, that added an interface to a modified electric typewriter, allowing full operation of the calculator from the typewriter, as well as providing printed output for calculations performed by the machine.
 It is not clear if Commodore also marketed the AL-1000S as part of their offering in North America.
 No documentation has been found thus-far to indicate that the AL-1000S was marketed by Commodore.
 If a reader of this exhibit happens to know of such documentation, please contact the Old Calculator Museum by clicking the Email button at the top of the page.
-The Casio AL-1000S model, complete with the I/O interface and external I/O typewriter cost around US$1,300 more than the base AL-1000's base price of $1,495.
-Casio offered a number of different modified typewriters for use with the AL-1000S.
-Casio also offered a service to custom-modify any capable customer-provided electric typewriter for use with the calculator.
+The Casio AL-1000S model, complete with the I/O interface (contained in a separate box that connected to the AL-100S calculator and the typewriter) and I/O typewriter cost around $1,300 more than the base AL-1000's base price of $1,495.
+Casio offered a number of different brands of modified typewriters for use with the AL-1000S, with the initial offering being an Adler typewriter modified for automatic typing.
+Casio also offered a service to custom-modify any appropriately capable customer-provided electric typewriter for use with the calculator.
+The interface box took the digits from the display section of the calculator, and encoded them into individual current pulse that would energize solenoids (electromagnets) that were connected to the key mechanism for the digits zero through nine, hyphen(negative sign), and period(decimal point) keys of the typewriter, which would trigger a digit to be printed when a pulse was received at the solenoid connected to the digit keys linkage.
+The interface box contained circuitry that would translate the sign, fourteen digits, and decimal point showing in the display into properly-sequenced pulses to the appropriate solenoids in the modified typewriter to print out the number currently being shown on the display.
+This option proved to be very useful in bookkeeping and accounting departments in order to create an accurate hard-copy output that would not suffer the same kind of human errors that an occur when writing down the number shown on the display.

 A profile view of the Commodore AL-1000

-Date codes on the transistors in the exhibited machine indicate that it was built in the mid-1968 time frame.
-This places the machine close to the end of the era of all-transistor discrete component calculators.
+Date codes on the transistors in the exhibited calculator indicate that it was built in the mid-1968 time frame.
+This places this particular example of the machine near the end of the era of all-transistor discrete component calculators.
 Just a matter of months later, early Small-Scale IC-based calculators started showing up in the marketplace, marking the beginning of the end of the all-discrete component electronic calculator.
-Considering the Mathatronics Mathatron was more capable and developed much earlier than the AL-1000, and also accounting for the fact that Hewlett Packard's revolutionary 9100A programmable scientific calculator was introduced around the same time as this particular machine was produced, indicates that the Japanese clearly had some serious catch-up to play in terms of offering advanced programmability features in their calculators.
+Considering the Mathatronics Mathatron was a considerably more capable that was developed much earlier than the AL-1000, and also that Hewlett Packard's revolutionary 9100A programmable scientific calculator was introduced around the same time as the exhibited AL-1000 was produced, it is a strong indication that Casio clearly had some serious catch-up work to do in terms of offering advanced programmability features in their calculators.
+Despite the competition, Casio was still rather slow to bring more advanced programmable calculators to market.

 AL-1000 Keyboard Detail

-The AL-1000 is a 14-digit machine, performing the basic four math functions along with one-key automatic square root.
-The machine has four memory registers, each of which can be set up as accumulators, store/recall registers, or read-only constant registers.
+The AL-1000 has a capacity of fourteen digits, performing the basic four math functions along with one-key automatic square root.
+The machine has four memory registers, each of which can be set up as accumulators, store/recall registers, or read-only constant registers via switch controls on the operator's panel.
 The memory registers are designated [I] through [IV], and are controlled by keyboard keys with the same nomenclature.
 The two working registers of the calculator, along with the memory registers, and 30 steps of stored program reside in a 14x8x4 magnetic core memory array, meaning that the content of the memories and program steps are maintained when power is removed from the machine.
 The two working registers are automatically cleared at power-up, though.
 Memories I and II are full fourteen-digit with sign and decimal point storage registers while memories III and IV are limited to seven digit integers.
 The memory registers are activated by simply pressing the key corresponding to the memory register to be operated upon.
-There function of the memory registers is controlled by a bank of four three-position slide switches.
+The function of the memory registers is controlled by a bank of four three-position slide switches located on the machine's keyboard panel.
 Each slide switch has an accumulation mode (+), Read-Only (K), and Memory (M) position.
 When the mode switch for a memory register is in the (+) position, the corresponding memory register acts as an accumulator, adding the number in the display to the memory register when the memory key is pressed.
 When in the (K) position, the corresponding memory register is made read-only, causing the content of the memory register to be recalled to the display when the memory key is pressed, useful for storing frequently used constants.
 For example, the value of the constant e can be stored in memory register I, and with the memory mode switch subsequently moved to the (K) position.
-In this case, the memory register is locked from changes as long as the mode switch remains in the K position (even though power cycles), effectively preserving the constant until the memory mode is changed and the constant over-written.
+In this case, the memory register is locked from changes as long as the mode switch remains in the K position (even through power cycles), effectively preserving the constant until the memory mode is changed and the constant over-written.
 Lastly, the Memory (M) position of the memory mode switch causes the memory register to become a store/recall register, storing the content of the display in the memory register when the memory key is pressed, and recalling the memory register to the display when pressed after a function key.
 It should be noted that memory register II is used by the division function, with division operations corrupting the content of memory register II.
 This means that memory register II should not be used within programs that perform any division operations, as any content will be mangled when the division operation is performed.
-Attempting to store a number larger than seven digits in memory registers III and IV result in the number being truncated to seven digits.
+Attempting to store a number larger than seven digits in memory registers III and IV result in the number being truncated to seven digits, for example, storing 38,764,874. (eight digits) in either memory III or memory IV will result in 8,764,874 being stored, with the leading "3" chopped off.

-The AL-1000 uses NEC-made Nixie tube displays, with each tube containing the digits zero through nine along with a right-hand decimal point.
-The calculator provides full floating decimal point location, which is a rarity for electronic calculators of this time period.
+The AL-1000 uses Nixie display tubes manufactured by Japanese electronics conglomerate Nippon Electric (no known as NEC), with each tube containing the digits zero through nine along with a right-hand decimal point.
+The calculator provides automatic floating decimal point location, which is a rarity for electronic calculators of this time period.
 A thumb-wheel switch on the keyboard panel provides a setting for specifying the number of digits behind the decimal point that are to be retained for round-off/truncate operations.
-This thumb-wheel switch has settings for 0 to 8, and ↓ Setting this thumb-wheel to any of the zero through eight positions selects how many digits behind the decimal point results will be rounded or truncated to.
-A slide switch next to the thumb-wheel selects whether truncation or round-off/up occurs at the selected digit position.
-To activate the rounding operation, the gray [*] key is used rather than the white [*] key to complete a multiplication or division operation, or anytime before clearing or entering digits into the machine.
+This thumb-wheel switch has settings for 0 through 8 and ↓.
+Setting this thumb-wheel to any of the zero through eight positions selects the number of digits behind the decimal point that results will be rounded or truncated to.
+A slide switch next to the thumb-wheel selects whether truncation (CUT) or round-off (5/4) occurs at the selected digit position.
+To cause the rounding operation to take place, the gray [*] key is used rather than the white [*] key to complete a multiplication or division operation, or anytime before clearing or entering digits into the machine.

 The insides of the Commodore AL-1000

-Operation of the machine is conventional, though the nomenclature on the add/subtract keys is not entirely obvious.
-Addition and subtraction are performed in arithmetic fashion, with a white [*] key performing addition, and a gray-colored key with the same [*] nomenclature performing subtraction.
-Multiplication and division operate as expected, with the white [*] key generating the result.
-The [√] key calculates the square root of the number currently on the display, accurate to 13 digits.
+Operation of the AL-1000 is conventional, though the nomenclature on the add/subtract keys is not entirely obvious.
+Addition and subtraction are performed in arithmetic fashion, with the white [*] key performing addition, and the gray-colored key with the same [*] nomenclature performing subtraction.
+Multiplication and division operate as expected, with the white [*] key calculating the result.
+The [√] key calculates the square root of the number currently displayed, accurate to 13 digits.
 There are two keys for clearing the calculator; one labeled [AC] which performs a master clear of the machine (except for the memory registers and program step storage), and the [KC] key, which clears the display only, allowing for correction of incorrectly-entered numbers.
-The [-] key provides a change sign function, but not quite in the usual sense.
-On most machines, this function serves as a toggle, where each successive press toggles the state of the sign, e.g., one press, number made negative, a successive press will switch it back to positive, etc. On the AL-1000, pressing the key causes the number to be made negative, and the only way to undo the operation is to clear the entry register (with the [KC] key), and start over.
+The [-] key negates the number in the display.

 Board 1 and 2 (Display, Keyboard Encoding) [Click on image for larger view]